It used to be cheaper to purchase a flight at the last minute because airlines used to prioritize selling all seats.

 You can sometimes get great deals directly from an airline representative, even if their app or website shows a different price.

-- Last-minute flights are no longer cheaper than normal flights.
+- Last-minute flights are more expensive than normal flights.

 - Last-minute flights used to be cheaper because airlines wanted to achieve full occupancy of flights.
 But over time, airlines realized that their long-term revenue decreased from lowering last-minute ticket prices.